 Reason: Reason for your bank transfer

-Australian National Character Check is NOT required to provide a
+Australian National Character Check is NOT required to provide a refund for:

 National Police Checks in Australia may only be conducted by an Agency that is accredited by the ACIC.
 Not just any organisation may conduct police checks.
 There are extensive security and compliance requirements that must be achieved and maintained.
 Our accreditation with the ACIC is under our registered legal entity name Australian National Character Check Pty Ltd. Our trading name is Australian National Character Check.
 Our ABN is 29 621 712 598.
 You can find our accreditation details by looking for Australian National Character Check listed on the Official ACIC Government website available here: List of Accredited Brokers